GRIFFINCollaboration/SpectrumViewer/README.md

  - Each app initializes itself via the *minimal* JavaScript in each root `.html` file; scripting should be kept to a minimum here, and encapsulated as methods on the custom elements wherever possible.
  - Network requests are done via a series of [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) and callbacks.
 When adding new network requests, **it is important to respect this pattern if you want responses to be dealt with at the correct time**.
 The pattern is:
    - All analyzer requests (per the spec above) are sent in parallel.
 Spectra are added to the appropriate plots and logged in the `dataStore` as they arrive.
-   - On receipt of all analyzer info, all ODB requests are sent in parallel, and processed by the function `parseODB`.
+   - On receipt of all analyzer info, all ODB requests are sent in parallel, and processed by the function named in the request's `callback` query string parameter.
    - After completion of all ODB requests, a global function `fetchCallback` is run, if it exists.

    This structure is found in `customElements/plotControl.js`, in `refreshAll()`, the central function responsible for orchestrating data refreshes over the network.
 In order to add an analyzer request, the appropriate URL must be added to the `queries` array found there; in order to add an ODB request, modify the string found in `dataStore.ODBrequests[0]`, per the ODB's [AJAX spec](https://midas.triumf.ca/MidasWiki/index.php/AJAX).
 In order to take action on reciept of ODB information, modify `parseODB()`; in order to take action immediately after all data has been refreshed, modify `fetchCallback()`.